Exhibitor Rules & Regulations

 Any exhibitor failing to occupy space contracted for shall not be relieved of the obligation of paying the full rental charge of such space.
 If not occupied by the time set for completion of the installation of the displays, such space shall be taken by AREMA, and re-allocated or reassigned for such purposes or use as AREMA may see fit.

-6. Cancellations or Change of Exposition.
+6. Cancellations or Change of Expo

 a.
 Non Force Majeure Changes to Dates Venue or Exhibit Space by AREMA.
-AREMA may, in its sole discretion, change the dates and/or the venue for the Exposition upon written notice to the exhibitor, which may be communicated by email.
+AREMA may, in its sole discretion, change the dates and/or the venue for the Expo upon written notice to the exhibitor, which may be communicated by email.
 AREMA shall not be liable for any costs, damages, fees or other expenses of exhibitor as a result of any such changes.
 Additionally, AREMA reserves the right to relocate exhibitor to any exhibit space in the within the venue at any time.
 AREMA, at its sole discretion, shall determine it an Exhibitor may be reimbursed for any fees paid or expenses incurred for an exhibitor cancellation resulting from changes made by AREMA as described in this section.

-In the event that the premises in which the Exposition is conducted should become unfit for occupancy or substantially interfered with by reason of a Force Majeure, AREMA, at its sole discretion, may cancel the Exposition or move it to another appropriate location.
+b.
+Force Majeure.
+In the event that the premises in which the Expo is conducted should become unfit for occupancy or substantially interfered with by reason of a Force Majeure, AREMA, at its sole discretion, may cancel the Expo or move it to another appropriate location.
 AREMA shall not be responsible for delays, damage, loss, increased costs, or other unfavorable conditions arising by virtue of cause or causes not reasonably within the control of AREMA cause by a Force Majeure.
-A Force Majeure shall include, but is not limited to: fire, casualty, flood, epidemic, a World Health Organization travel advisory, earthquake, explosion, acts of terrorism, bioterrorism, biochemical terrorism, blockage, embargo, inclement weather, governmental restraints, act of a public enemy, riot or civil disturbance, impairment or lack of or curtailment of adequate transportation, inability to secure sufficient labor, technical or other personnel, labor union disputes, loss of lease or other termination by the Hilton Chicago, municipal, state or federal laws, or acts of God.
+A Force Majeure shall include, but is not limited to: fire, casualty, flood, epidemic, a World Health Organization travel advisory, earthquake, explosion, acts of terrorism, bioterrorism, biochemical terrorism, blockage, embargo, inclement weather, governmental restraints, act of a public enemy, riot or civil disturbance, impairment or lack of or curtailment of adequate transportation, inability to secure sufficient labor, technical or other personnel, labor union disputes, loss of lease or other termination by the Hilton Anatole, municipal, state or federal laws, or acts of God.
 Should AREMA terminate this agreement pursuant to the provisions of this section, the exhibitor waives claims for damage arising there from.

 Refunds in the event of cancelation resulting from a Force Majeure shall be made to exhibitors in the amount of the original exhibit fees less prorated adjustments based on AREMA costs incurred from staging the Event.